maddsua/lambda/readme.md

 ## JSON

-You might not like my JSON implementation (I had a reason to put it here), so you might want to try [JSON for Modern C++ ](https://github.com/nlohmann/json) as a replacement.
+You might not like my JSON implementation (I had a reason to put it here), so you may want to try [JSON for Modern C++ ](https://github.com/nlohmann/json) as a replacement.
 My implementation will still be used under the hood where performance is desirable.

 ## Error handling/exceptions